joshbressers/badge/DEVELOPING.md

 01111100
 00000000
 ```
-or if we rotate it and use some friendlier character
+or if we rotate it and use some friendlier characters
 ```
 ..#...
 .#.#..